badershafiq/longevity_backend_test/README.md

 # marketplace-api-assignment
 Marketplace API assignment for Longevity Scientific Resort

-Added a postman collection for API documentation
+Added a postman collection for API documentation in project root

 ## Steps to run